cshimvin/speedy-eats-ms4/README.md

 - As a website administrator, I would like the website to let me check customer's orders.
 - As a website administrator, I would like the website to create superusers in order for them to add and update food items.
 - As a website administrator, I would like the website to view and update the minimum order value and current delivery time.
+- As a website administrator, I would like to create, update and remove delivery drivers.

 ### Design and Structure